What is Post- Grant Review

 Second, PGR is a relatively new process, and there is still some uncertainty surrounding its implementation.
 This uncertainty can make it difficult for parties to predict the outcome of a PGR and can make it more difficult to determine the best course of action.

 While PGR has its advantages and disadvantages, it remains an essential mechanism for maintaining the integrity of the patent system.
 It provides a cost-effective and efficient way for interested parties to challenge the validity of a patent.
 It allows for a broader scope of review than other post-grant proceedings.

 PGR is an essential mechanism for maintaining the integrity of the patent system.
 It allows interested parties to challenge the validity of a patent in a streamlined and cost-effective way while also allowing for a broader scope of review.
 As PGR continues to develop, it is likely to become an increasingly popular tool for resolving patent disputes.

 IIPRD provides Post-grant review (PGR) support to third parties to challenge qualified patent claims based on patents, printed publications, and a variety of other patentability grounds.
-Patent Professionals including Patent Attorneys, Registered Patent Agents, Engineers, have developed an extensive knowledge base of patent inter partes re-examination, reissue, and interference best practices.
+Patent Professionals including Patent Attorneys, Registered Patent Agents, Engineers, have developed an extensive knowledge base of drafting patent inter partes re-examination petitions, reissue petitions, conducting necessary searches, analysis, and interference best practices.
 While the mechanisms of post-grant challenges have changed, the arguments, justifications, and strategies are largely similar to the other modes of dispute resolutions or patent validity analysis, and therefore our past experience for other re-examination proceedings and litigation support helps clients take steps early in the process to prevent unwarranted dissemination of information that may hinder their subsequent efforts to defend or reassert their patents.